FROM THE FINANCIAL LITIGATORS AT VERNON LITIGATION GROUP

 The primary goal of the bulletins will be to attempt to save business owners and operators crucial time in keeping up with and making use of the government, insurance, and other financial support potentially available to small businesses, which are the backbone of the American economy.
 Each bulletin will address how owners and operators of small businesses can access information and expertise to navigate the latest opportunities and challenges related to government support, insurance claims, cybersecurity concerns, rent concerns, working from home concerns, and employment-related issues due to the COVID-19 pandemic.

 Most small businesses in today’s world succeed by recruiting, retaining, and valuing their employees.
 Therefore, finding ways to support your team is critical.

-The Families First Coronavirus Response Act, the initial package of relief legislation, was signed into law March 18, 2020 and includes provisions for paid sick leave, family leave and medical leave, along with tax credits to help employers with less than 500 employees, and the self-employed pay.
+The Families First Coronavirus Response Act, the initial package of relief legislation, was signed into law on March 18, 2020, and includes provisions for paid sick leave, family leave, and medical leave, along with tax credits to help employers with less than 500 employees, and the self-employed pay.
 For information on The Families First Coronavirus Response Act, visit:

 Government Benefits for Your Business:

 Governor DeSantis has enacted a Small Business Emergency Bridge Loan Program, which allows companies with anywhere from 2 to 100 employees to apply for short-term loans of as much as $50,000.
 For information on the Small Business Emergency Bridge Loan program, visit